 A framework for partnership design

-One way to think about this is to match the type of economic uncertainty with the type of partnership mechanism most suited to addressing it.
+One way of thinking about this is to match the type of economic uncertainty with the type of partnership mechanism most suited to addressing it.

 Each addresses a different economic failure that emerges when transformative technologies reshape markets.